 Whether your teenager ends up renting a place that has a yard or when they are able to own their own home one day in the future, they will need to know how to properly do yard work.
 It is important that they know how to safely use a lawnmower, weed eater, edger, chemicals for the yard, and keeping the flower beds tidy.
 Keeping the yard tidy is important for curb appeal and helps maintain property values in the neighborhood.

 Basic Car Maintenance and Care

 As soon as your teenager learns how to drive, now is a great time to start teaching them about basic car maintenance and care.
 Prevention helps ward off major car problems and keeps your car running smoothly.
 It is sad to say that some teenagers leave the nest and have no clue how to do household chores.
-Knowing how to maintain and care for their care will help the be knowledgable about how a car operates and will be able to easily identify common car complaints.
+Knowing how to maintain and care for their car will help the be knowledgeable about how a car operates and will be able to easily identify common car complaints.